4seoul/Project-wiki/README.md

     <br>
     The agent is capable of reading, writing and executing files within a specified directory.<br>
     <br>
-    I enjoyed the complexity of the work and getting stuck into some more complex code.<br>
+    I enjoyed the complexity of the work and getting stuck into some more advanced code.<br>
   </p>

   <h2>